 S53 steel is double vacuum melted (i.e., vacuum induction melted and then vacuum arc remelted or "VIM/VAR") for high purity, leading to much greater fatigue strength.

 Because of its high resistance to corrosion and ultra high strength and toughness combination, S53 steel is being used in demanding landing gear and helicopter rotor shaft applications without the use of toxic cadmium coatings.

 The figures below demonstrate the significant corrosion resistance improvement of Ferrium S53 alloy versus 300M.
 The images show performance after expsoure to 1000 hr salt fog test per ASTM G49.

 A comparison of typical properties is shown in the table below:

 Additional S53 steel property data is available in the CINDAS LLC Aerospace Structural Materials Data demo (under "Typical Material PDF Files) and more info can be found on Carpenter's Ferrium S53 page.

 Want greater toughness, higher SCC resistance, and can accept lower corrosion resistance?
 See Ferrium M54.

 According to a SERDP/ESTCP released article, S53 exceeds conventional steels in terms of corrosion protection and other properties, without the need for a hazardous cadmium coating.
 There are a number of exciting ongoing flight-critical S53 steel applications including:

-- S53 steel is being used for numerous flight-critical components on SpaceX's successful Falcon rocket program.
+- S53 steel is being used for numerous flight-critical components on orbital class rocket programs.

 - S53 steel landing gear have been flying on a T-38 aircraft since December 2010.
 At the 19 month point of service, QuesTek’s S53 steel landing gear (in service without toxic cadmium plating) were inspected and found to be performing better than the incumbent steel that requires toxic cadmium plating for additional corrosion resistance.